Michelle Terry

-Michelle Terry (born 1979, Nuneaton, Warwickshire) is an Olivier Award–winning English actress and writer, known for her extensive work for Shakespeare's Globe, the Royal Shakespeare Company and the Royal National Theatre, as well as her television work, notably writing and starring in the Sky One television series The Café.
+Michelle Terry (born 1979) is an English actress and writer, known for her extensive work for Shakespeare's Globe, the Royal Shakespeare Company and the Royal National Theatre, as well as her television work, notably writing and starring in the Sky One television series The Café.
 Terry took up the role of artistic director at Shakespeare's Globe in April 2018.

+In 2010, Terry won the Olivier Award for best supporting actress for her portrayal of Sylvia in Tribes at the Royal Court Theatre.

 Early life

 Terry was born in Nuneaton, moving while still a child to grow up in Weston-super-Mare.
 She was raised in Kewstoke, and attended Priory Community School and Broadoak Sixth Form Centre.

 Terry aspired to be an actress from an early age.
 She attended an amateur dramatic society and took LAMDA exams at school in poetry, prose and spoken verse.
 At the age of fourteen she joined the National Youth Theatre.
 She read English literature at Cardiff University before training at the Royal Academy of Dramatic Art, graduating in 2004.